 3. Rich Analytics

 Get the data.
-Most podcast host generated sites are only giving you data on your podcast.
+Most podcast host generated sites only give you data on your podcast.
 They have all but ignored your website.
 But, what if you have an advertiser that wants to put a display ad on your site?
 First of all, you have to leave that money on the table if you’re using a podcast host website.
 Also, you can’t show them the data on your site – because your podcast host doesn’t really care.

-With a real site you have the full power of Google Analytics.
+With a real site, you have the full power of Google Analytics.